Experience Computer Science & Coding Academy

 - Studying Computer Science, Engineering, Programming or Mathematics

 - A career in technology, computing or applied sciences

 - Gaining confidence in technology (key for future careers)

 Our Learning Philosophy

 We want to help you discover if a future in computer science is for you, and we don’t think you can do that just by reading out of a textbook!
-As a student on our Computer Science Academy you will:
+As a student on our Experience Computer Science & Coding Academy you will:

 Will we see computers become more intelligent than their human designers?